...All we knew was, we had chickens! - Homesteading: It Starts With Health

 Plans were drawn out, then we three hit the hardware store for supplies.
 We returned home to begin building.
 It took us about a week to complete.
-Jen's Dad would check our progress each day, giving guidance & assistance when needed.
+My Dad would check our progress each day, giving guidance & assistance when needed.
 In the meantime we were dutifully letting the girls outside in their cage when we got home from work.
 We always read that hens were quite, that it was the roosters who were the noise makers.
 Imagine our surprise & dismay when our girls cackled, clucked & carried on, sometimes rather loudly.
 One of the many things we discovered was that when our girls made the most noise it was because they just laid an egg.
 When we would find an egg, we would grin at each other like idiots.
 You would have thought we laid the darn things ourselves we were so proud.

 We worried endlessly that our neighbors would complain about the racket.
 Much to our surprise & delight, they enjoyed the chickens & asked if they could bring their kids to see them.
 The kids were ecstatic.
 They had never seen a real live chicken before let alone touch one!

 We visited our very first farm supply store, called Agway.
-It was a delightful sensory overload, a candy store for wanna-be homesteaders.
-The store had canning jars in every size, farming tools to do who the heck knows what with, all sorts of tack, pet food, livestock feed, giant feeders, books, medications, fencing, gates, pre-built coops, rabbit houses, poultry supplies, & much more.
+It was a delightful sensory overload; a candy store for wanna-be homesteaders.
+The store had canning jars in every size, farming tools to do who the heck knew what with, all sorts of tack, pet food, livestock feed, giant feeders, books, medications, fencing, gates, pre-built coops, rabbit houses, poultry supplies, & much more.
 We were nearly delirious when we noticed a sign declaring they sold chicks.
 The cashier told us they would have chicks in about a month.
 She then informed us that in the meantime we could come back that Saturday morning for their livestock auction.
 That's all we had to hear, livestock auction!
 We'd be there alright, we wanted more chickens!

 By the time Saturday rolled around, we got up at 4:15am.
 We prepared for our big auction day, packing lunches & filling bottles with fresh water from our well.
 We arrived several hours early.
 It seems that the times given were for the vendors to start bringing in their goods.
 Oops!
 We looked around a bit & discovered we needed to register as bidders.
 As early as we were, we noticed that we were the second names on the list when we registered, so we weren't that early.

-We decided to drive around the countryside while we waited for the auction to begin.
+We decided to drive around the New Jersey countryside while we waited for the auction to begin.
 We drove through gently rolling farmland where horses grazed on tidy green pastures with white fencing separating the fields.
 We even chanced by some yard sales where we joyfully purchased items of interest for mere quarters.
 We drove over small streams & under canopies of trees rich with new green leaves.
 When it was getting close to time to return, we selected a quite spot along the road where there was shade & ate our lunch.
 We watched cattle quietly graze, enjoyed the melodious chatter of song birds, & felt the warm spring breeze on our skin.
 Life was good.

 All we knew was that the eggs our girls gave us were were delicious!
 When we cracked them, we looked upon beautiful nearly orange colored yolks that rose majestically from thick translucent white beds.
 When we separated the yolks from the whites & tossed them back & forth in our hands we were amazed because the yolks wouldn't break.
 We cracked one of our girls eggs & then cracked a store bought organic egg for comparison.
 The store bought egg had a pale yolk that barely rose out of the thin runny white.
 When we tried to pick up the store bought egg, it broke apart in our hands, oozing through our fingers in watery mess.